chriskirknielsen/chriskirknielsen.com/src/en/pages/about.md

     - 👀 Kinda knows the Cyrillic alphabet enough to read — but not understand — sentences.
     - 🕰 Favourite movie is Back to the Future, most likely.
     - ☕️ Used to drink lots of tea, but now it's coffee!
-    - 🤓 Enjoys maths/physics YouTube videos despite not understanding everything.
+    - 🤓 Enjoys maths/physics YouTube videos despite not grasping everything.
-    - 🛹 Practiced skateboarding for a little, then decided playing Tony Hawk was safer.
+    - 🛹 Practiced skateboarding for a while, then decided playing Tony Hawk was safer.
     - ⛰ Truly wishes to be a more outdoorsy person (help).
     - 🐈 Loves animals, please introduce your pet.
     - 😴 Sleeps on his side but wakes up on his back.
+    - 📚 Loves learning but also helping — ask away about anything!
     - 🎸 Favourite band is Thrice, just ask for a recommendation!
 i18n:
     page: